ben-ronda/Zendesk_New_Ticket_Alert/README.md

 * subprocess

 If you don't have pip installed but you are using Python3 then try running `pip3` instead of `pip`

+***
+##Installation

+The first thing you need to do is make sure you have Python3 installed on you machine.
+In your terminal, run:

+`python3 --version`

+If you do not have Python3 installed then you can install it via Homebrew:

+`brew install python3`

+___Note:___ _If you do not have Homebrew you can install it by running:_

+`$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`